MGMT610 - Foundations of Teamwork and Leadership

 MGMT811 - Entrepreneurship Through Acquisition ( Course Syllabus - 2014A)

-This course focuses on the theoretical and practical issues of acquiring a business.
-Topics include: locating a business, due diligence, reviewing and analyzing data, valuation, raising capital/financing the deal, structuring the acquisition, and integrating the target.
+MGMT 811 focuses on the theoretical, strategic, analytics, and practical issues of acquiring a business.
+Topics include: locating a business, due diligence, reviewing and analyzing data, valuation, raising capital/financing the deal,structuring the acquisition, letters of intent, contracts/asset purchase agreements, and integrating the target.

-Format: The class consists of lectures, in-class discussions of caselets, assigned readings, homework problems, and a group project
+Format: The class consists of lectures, in-class discussions of caseletts, assigned readings, homework problems, and a group or individual project.

 Prerequisites: MGMT 801 Recommended